decadevs/week-2-qa-task-bubykay/README.md

   ATM Process Image - [https://drive.google.com/file/d/1uSC7CEqEQZTx_MkJHcFYLcEzo_qpRKmY/view?usp=sharing](https://drive.google.com/file/d/1uSC7CEqEQZTx_MkJHcFYLcEzo_qpRKmY/view?usp=sharing)

 ## 10. An organization gives you a new mailing application they just designed to identify its strengths and weaknesses with respect to the standard in the market.
-  1. what testing technique would you apply and give a detailed description of what you will do when applying this technique.
+  what testing technique would you apply and give a detailed description of what you will do when applying this technique.

+  #### Error Guessing Technique
+  1. Input an invalid email characters: an error message should be thrown otherwise there is a bug
+2. Reply an email: Email should send otherwise, there is a bug
+3. Send mail to a valid alternate email account: email should land otherwise, there is a bug
+4. Send email using bcc, cc and ‘to’ fields using different valid emails in the fields: emails should land otherwise, there is a bug
+5. Attach an image file and send to a valid email address: attachment should land otherwise, there is a bug
+6. Attach a file and send to a valid email address: attachment should land otherwise there is a bug
+7. Attach an image and a file and send to a valid email: attachments should land otherwise there is a bug
+8. Send mail mass email to maximum numbers of email in the specification: email should send otherwise, there is a bug